Transfomation rules

 (PaymentMethod.Cash: PaymentMethod).to[OtherPaymentMethod]

-// res13: OtherPaymentMethod = Cash
+// res26: OtherPaymentMethod = Cash

 {

-val source$proxy8: PaymentMethod = PaymentMethod.Cash: PaymentMethod
+val source$proxy14: PaymentMethod = PaymentMethod.Cash: PaymentMethod

 new Card(

-name = source$proxy8.asInstanceOf[Card].name,
+name = source$proxy14.asInstanceOf[Card].name,

-digits = source$proxy8.asInstanceOf[Card].digits,
+digits = source$proxy14.asInstanceOf[Card].digits,

-expires = source$proxy8.asInstanceOf[Card].expires
+expires = source$proxy14.asInstanceOf[Card].expires

 )

-else if (source$proxy8.isInstanceOf[Cash.type]) Cash
+else if source$proxy14.isInstanceOf[Cash.type] then Cash

-else if (source$proxy8.isInstanceOf[PayPal]) new PayPal(email = source$proxy8.asInstanceOf[PayPal].email)
+else if source$proxy14.isInstanceOf[PayPal] then new PayPal(email = source$proxy14.asInstanceOf[PayPal].email)

 }

-8. Same named singletons
+13. Same named singletons

 Transformations between same named singletons come down to just reffering to the destination singleton.